SANJAYKUMAR86767/learning-stdent/README.md

 # learning-stdent
-this is for you learn about git and github
+this is for you learn about git and github class.